themisir/themisir.com/content/posts/design-patterns-with-examples-facory-pattern.md

 new Rectangle(4).GetArea(); // analysis error
 ```

 Works like a charm!
 Now you modify old usages and forget about this shape stuff all together.
-Until the day for some reason one of the clients asked for her cirlces to be red.
+Until the day for some reason one of the clients asked for her circles to be red.
 Why?
 Don't ask me, ask her.
 But for some reason our sales team accepts that feature request and now you're supposed to have colored shapes.
 Alright let's modify our interface a bit:

 ```csharp
 interface IShape {